 Between 0 € and 3000 €.
 Does that help you? 😉 More seriously, here are some orders of magnitude: 0 to 200 € for a primary or secondary school and high school 200 to 1000 € for a local authority, an energy agency, etc. 500 to 2000 € for an SME 1000 to 3000 € for a large company.

 Professional facilitators are trainers who charge for training services to companies wishing to have their employees play the Climate Fresk.
 To contact the Professional facilitators collective, join the Telegram loop on the facilitators’ space.

 Not at all, but it is welcome to become a sympathetic member if you become a regular user, as a way of supporting the association.

 You can use the association’s logo by mentioning your use of the Climate Fresk’s TOOL.
-It is not because you use the Fresk that it is a partnership between your structure and the association 😉 You will find royalty-free photos at this address.
-More generally, these resources are available on the Facilitator’s space in the “”Communicate”” section.
+It is not because you use the Fresk that it is a partnership between your structure and the association 😉 More generally, communication resources are available on the Facilitator’s space in the “Communicate” section.

 For general information, send a message to email@example.com or use the following contact form.